-- Facilitate the removal of metabolic waste from the body by promoting the effectiveness of the lymphatic system and enhancing circulation.
+- Facilitate the removal of metabolic waste from the body by promoting the lymphatic system’s effectiveness and enhancing circulation.

-- Help the individual to recover his or her ability to trust other people, especially if the individual previously associated touch with negative feelings.
+- Help the individual recover their ability to trust other people, mainly if they previously associated touch with negative feelings.

 About Breathing Exercises

-- More oxygen brought to all of the cells in the body.
+- more oxygen is brought to all of the cells in the body

 Types of Breathing Exercises